 Eau Claire is a larger medium-sized city located in the state of Wisconsin.
 With a population of 67,778 people and 17 constituent neighborhoods, Eau Claire is the ninth largest community in Wisconsin.

-Eau Claire is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Eau Claire isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Eau Claire are a mix of both white- and blue-collar jobs.
 Overall, Eau Claire is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Eau Claire who work in office and administrative support (14.34%), sales jobs (13.37%), and food service (7.58%).

 Also of interest is that Eau Claire has more people living here who work in computers and math than 95% of the places in the US.